frankcortes/mini-js-bundler/readme.md

-## mini JS builder
+## mini JS bundler

-A simple js builder tool with no config but the main file as a unique argument, works with commonjs modules.
+A simple js bundler with no config but the main file as a unique argument, works with commonjs modules.
 Totally commonjs complaint (see [doc](http://wiki.commonjs.org/wiki/Modules/1.1))

 ![Example about how works](./docs/example-output.jpg)